 The agent_id retains memories exclusively based on messages generated by the assistant or those explicitly provided as input to the assistant.
 Messages outside these criteria are not stored as memory.

-When you provide both user_id and agent_id, Mem0 will store memories with both identifiers attached:
+When you provide both user_id and agent_id, Mem0 will store memories for both identifiers separately:

-During retrieval, you’ll need to provide both IDs to access the memories
+During retrieval, you can provide either user_id or agent_id to access the respective memories

 Pass user messages, interactions, and queries into our search method to retrieve relevant memories.